Iron Age in the United Arab Emirates: Iron Age II

+The Iron Age II period saw the rapid growth in the number of settlements throughout southeastern Arabia, not only in coastal but also inland areas.
+It also was a time when a more structured society and communities emerged, with evidence of social ritual, administration and religious practices.

 Extensive evidence of Iron Age II settlement has been found throughout the UAE, particularly at Muweilah, Thuqeibah, Bidaa bint Saud, as well as Rumailah and Qattara in Al Ain.
 The development of increasingly complex irrigation ditches and waterways, falaj (plural aflaj) took place during this time and finds at Bidaa bint Saud and Thuqeibah date back to the Iron Age II period – pre-dating finds of qanat waterways in Iran.
 Early finds of aflaj, particularly those around the desert city of Al Ain, have been cited as the earliest evidence of the construction of these waterways.
+More and more complex systems of irrigation evolved and, in the Iron Age II era, we start to see the emergence of centralised authority imposed over the most precious resource known to man at the time.

 It is thought nearby Bidaa bint Saud became an important site during the Iron Age, both as a caravan stop and as a settled community of farmers that used the falaj irrigation system there.
 Two of these irrigation passages have been partly excavated at Bidaa bint Saud, with a number of sections remaining in reasonable condition.
 In one of the excavations, a number of sandstone-lined shaft holes were discovered, as well as a stepped underground access point and a large open cistern.
 Evidence of formerly irrigated land has also been found at the site.

 Rumailah, today part of Al Ain, was a major Iron Age II settlement dated from around 1,100–500 BCE.
 Finds at Rumailah include distinctive pottery adorned with snake patterns, similar to finds at Qusais, Masafi and the major Iron and Bronze Ages; metallurgical production centre at Saruq Al Hadid, as well as chlorite vessels decorated with turtles alternating with trees, similar to finds from Qidfa' in Fujairah, Qusais in Dubai and Al-Hajar in Bahrain.